History of the Jews in Arles: Fourteenth and fifteenth centuries

 The second half of the fourteenth century brought severe deterioration on the Jewish community of Arles, due to the reign of Joanna I of Naples, who promoted aggressively a restriction agenda towards Jews.
 Jews in Arles were not allowed testify as Christians, attend public baths, work on Sundays and other restrictions.
 Nevertheless, on that time the Jewish community had also established a Torah and Talmud school, a charitable organisation, a synagogue, and a ritual bathe.
 Documentation imply the occupation of many Jews in medicine, and some business initiatives such as a 1425 partnership of two Jews to manufacture soap.
 Due to numerous mob attacks on the town Jews, the latter were given permission to build a defense fortress in their quarter for further attacks.
 The permit was given by king Rene of Anjou, who also gave the Jews permission to practice freely their own customs.
 With the death of the king Provence was annexed to France (1484) and the attacks renewed shortly after, when a group of people came from outside Arles and killed several women, attacked houses and forcefully converted about fifty Jews into Christianity.
 In 1488 the Jews were deported out of the city, from which they had never returned.
 Those who chose conversion were allowed to stay.
 The synagogue was destroyed, and the final Jew left the city by September 1494.

 Sixteenth century and on

 Jews passing Arles during the 17th century were forced to pay a crown impost.
 After several tryouts of Jews to return to the city, a Provence parliament decree 1775 ordered them to utterly leave.
 Similar decrees forbidding Jews to trade in Arles were issued in 1773 and 1775.
-After the French revolution, some Jews from the Avignon area tried to resettle in Arles.
+After the French Revolution, some Jews from the Avignon area tried to resettle in Arles.
 Two centuries after, several Jews were living in the city during the 1960s, though no formal community was active.
+The Municipal Museum possessed a rich collection of Jewish ritual objects and Jewish documents.